First-Person Pronouns — Correct Use, Rules & Examples

 • Humanities and social sciences fields allow first-person pronouns frequently.

 Check with your supervisor or teacher before using first-person pronouns in your academic paper.
-Additionally, remember that they are mostly used for more personal assignments like college essays, personal statements, acknowledgements, etc.
+Additionally, remember that they are mostly used for more personal assignments like a college essay, a personal statement, an acknowledgement, etc.

 How to use them correctly